BrianBoddaert/PredictingPhysicsResearchProject/README.md

 ## Implementation  ##

 ### Calculating velocity and direction  ###
-I created a unity project to see if we can predict the unity physics engine.
-I started this off by creating a "SmartAI" character making use of predictions and "DumbAI" characters playing the role of simple hostiles.
+I created a unity project to see if I can predict Unity's physics.
+I started this off by creating a "SmartAI" character making use of predictions and "DumbAI" characters playing the role of a simple hostile.
 I made the simple hostiles shoot projectiles at the SmartAI.
 The SmartAI does not see these projectiles until they are within a radius indicated by the circle surrounding him.

 ```C#
         for (int i = 0; i < projectilesInScene.Length; i++)